rsattar/Voucher/README.md

 Once it finds a Voucher Server, it asks it for authentication.
 Here's the demo app:
 <p align="center"><img src="http://cl.ly/image/0H1p2p3i281H/Screen%20Shot%202015-11-11%20at%2011.14.46%20AM.png" width="600" alt="Sample tvOS App"/></p>

-The demo iOS app can then show a notification to the user (you can show whatever UI you want):
+The demo iOS app can then show a notification to the user (you can show whatever UI you want, or even no UI):
 <p align="center"><img src="http://cl.ly/image/3d0L3P310C3w/IMG_0636.PNG" width="320" alt="iOS app shows a dialog"/></p>

 If the user accepts, then the iOS app can send some authentication data back to the tvOS app (in this case, an auth token string)